CosmicMind/domainjs/README.md

 The `created` lifecycle hook is executed only once when an instance is initially created.

-##### trace

-The `trace` lifecycle hook is executed after the `created` lifecycle hook is executed and after the attribute `updated` lifecycle is executed.

 ##### updated

 The `updated` lifecycle hook is executed after an attribute has been updated.

-## Value Objects - if it's not what I want, I don't want it

-A Value Object is generally a Domain-driven design concept, though other paradigms and even coding languages adopt the core principle of a Value Object.

-Values Objects are very similar to Entities in that they can only exist if they are valid, yet they offer some additional features that are beneficial.
+##### trace

+The `trace` lifecycle hook is executed after the `created` and `updated` lifecycle hooks.

-#### Value Objects are easily sharable
+### Value Objects

-The purpose of a Value Object is to encompass a single value and its validity.
-Further to ensuring its validity, Values Objects (VOs) provide specific functionality that is relevant to the value itself.
-Let's look at an example:
+A Value Object (VO) in Domain-driven design encapsulates a single value and its validity.
+Further to ensuring its validity, a VO provides specific functionality that is relevant to the value itself, for example:

 ```typescript
 // Email.ts